mechtester/quizmaster/README.md

 - Data is stored locally in the browser
 - Requires JavaScript to be enabled

-For any issues or feature requests, please contact the development team.
+For any issues or feature requests, please update in github issues